-As you may have noticed, some lenses will blur a background very smoothly, perhaps even producing a swirly effect, while others tend to render out of focus details in a busier way, with harder edges.
-Generally speaking, smooth and swirly bokeh is considered more desirable than a busy and complicated bokeh. the following are some photos to illustrate the shape of swirly bokeh.
+As you may have noticed, some lenses will blur a background very smoothly, perhaps even producing a swirly effect, while others tend to render out-of-focus details in a busier way, with harder edges.
+Generally speaking, smooth and swirly bokeh is considered more desirable than busy and complicated bokeh. the following are some photos to illustrate the shape of swirly bokeh.

 How Do You Say the Word Bokeh?

 First of all, the word bokeh is pronounced boh-kay: bo as in “bone,” but a little shorter; keh like the Spanish “que” or the letter K. It is not pronounced bow-key, Boker, Boka, or any of the other ways you may have heard it said.

 Different lenses produce different out-of-focus effects.
 Some will make background details look quite busy and bitty.
 This can be very distracting.
 Meanwhile, good bokeh lenses will produce a beautiful creamy-soft background.
 And when the bokeh is really nice, the background just seems to melt away behind the subject.

 On some more extreme bokeh lenses, out-of-focus rendering can become an almost psychedelic swirl.
 When it works, this effect can add a lot of movement and interest to an image without competing with the subject for the viewer’s attention.
 In some cases though, bokeh can become so pronounced that it dominates the entire photo, or it can end up looking gimmicky.
 But when a lens hits the right balance, there is no doubt that the swirly bokeh effect can look really nice.
 Particularly for portraits shot against the foliage.

 I highly recommend KEH for buying & selling used photography gear.

 Swirly Bokeh Lenses